Jerry-the-Unicorn/A2-Calculator-Desktop/README.md

 </p>

 ### Without Wizard – Input
 If the user chooses **not** to use the wizard, this screen appears.
-Here, all inputs are filled in except the last control number.
+Here, the user fills in the Master Key cuts, Change Key Cuts, and the Control Key Cuts.
+Onec all fields are filled in, the screen automatically shows the results screen.
 <p align="center">
   <img src="assets/without-wizard-input.png" alt="Without Wizard Input" width="400">
 </p>